 Frog eye salad is like the dessert salad rendition of classic nostalgia.
-It’s one of those cold creamy salad recipes with a sweet pop of flavor and enough fruit to make it one of the best Easter side dishes ever.
-I store this with my Easter recipes, but I pull it out to blast the boring off friendly taste buds year-round!
+It’s one of those cold creamy salad recipes with a sweet pop of flavor and enough fruit to make it one of the best summer, spring, and Easter side dishes ever.

-Taking a walk down memory lane, you may recall the yummy Watergate salad of yesteryear.
+Taking a walk down memory lane, you may recall the yummy Watergate salad of the ’70’s.
 I have fond memories of my sweet grandma showing up with her famous concoction.
-Now I like whipping up my famous strawberry pretzel salad and strawberry cheesecake salad, alternating with this delicious recipe.
+Now I like whipping up my yummy strawberry pretzel salad and strawberry cheesecake salad, alternating with this delicious recipe.

-You’ll definitely want to put this one in the summer rotation!
+You’ll definitely want to put this one in the spring and summer rotation!

 What I Love About This Recipe